TestCentricity/testcentricity_web/README.md

 Refer to [this page](https://appium.io/docs/en/2.2/guides/caps/) for information regarding specifying Appium capabilities.

+⚠️ If you are running locally hosted mobile web tests on iOS or Android simulators or devices using version 1.x of the Appium server, the `APPIUM_SERVER_VERSION` environment variable must be set to `1` in order to ensure that the correct Appium server endpoint is used.

 #### Mobile Safari Browser on iOS Simulators or iOS Physical Devices

 You can run your mobile web tests against the mobile Safari browser on iOS device simulators or physically connected iOS